PX4/PX4-Autopilot/apps/README.txt

 Named Applications
 ------------------
 NuttX also supports applications that can be started using a name string.
-In this case, zpplication entry points with their requirements are gathered together in two files:
+In this case, application entry points with their requirements are gathered together in two files:

   - namedapp/namedapp_proto.h  Entry points, prototype function